RadioAstronomySoftwareGroup/pyuvdata/README.md

 ## Optionally install the development version
-First install the dependencies, see below for package recommendations and extra dependencies for HEALPix beams and measurement set functionalities.
+First install the dependencies, see below for package recommendations and extra dependencies for HEALPix beams and CASA measurement set functionalities.

 Clone the repository using
 ```git clone https://github.com/HERA-Team/pyuvdata.git```